 If you’re worried that you’re not producing enough breast milk for your baby, you’re not alone.

-Data from the Centers for Disease Control and Prevention shows that approximately 75 percent of new mothers start off breastfeeding their babies, but many stop either partially or completely within the first few months.
+Data from the Centers for Disease Control and Prevention shows that approximately of new mothers start off breastfeeding their babies, but many stop either partially or completely within the first few months.
 One of the most common reasons for this is worry about insufficient milk production.

 For many women, your milk supply is just fine.
 However, if you do need to increase your breast milk production, there are ways to do it.

 Read on to learn how to increase your breast milk production using several evidence-based methods and some practices mothers have sworn by for centuries.

 The following are things that you can do to increase breast milk production.
 How long it’ll take to boost your milk supply depends on how low your supply is to begin with and what’s contributing to your low breast milk production.
 Most of these methods, if they’re going to work for you, should begin working within a few days.